chainguard-dev/edu/content/open-source/wolfi/building-a-wolfi-package.md

 Then run the image to see if the package works as expected.

-More info about building container images with apko can be found in [this Academy link](https://edu.chainguard.dev/open-source/apko/getting-started-with-apko/).
+More info about building container images with apko can be found in our guide on [Getting Started with apko](https://edu.chainguard.dev/open-source/apko/getting-started-with-apko/).

-Submitting the Package to Wolfi OS
+## Submitting the Package to Wolfi OS

 Once you are satisfied with your set of packages and subpackages, you may consider submitting your package to [Wolfi OS](https://github.com/wolfi-dev/os).

 From this point, the process is essentially the following: